What to Plant in Fall for a Beautiful Spring Garden (Zone 5b Guide)

 - Carefully dig up dahlia tubers after the top growth has died back or a hard frost has killed it.

 I’m sharing this quote as my gardens right now are glorious.
 The blooms on my hydrangeas are turning a beautiful pink/maroon color.
 My coneflowers are stunning.
-I have wild garlic in my garden and it has shot up beautiful white flowers.
-The phlox has rebloomed and this time the deer didn’t nibble the buds.
-Some of my annuals that had a really tough time when the days were really hot and we had no rain, have now filled in.
-All the sedum has flowered and my grasses have beautiful plumes.
+I have wild garlic in my garden, and it has shot up beautiful white flowers.
+The phlox is re-blooming and so far the deer haven’t nibbled the buds.

-I hope you like me are looking forward to the cooler, crisp days of fall!
+I hope you, like me, are enjoying the cooler, crisp days of fall!

 Peace,